bisforboman/exjobb/Work plan.md

 In wireless networks there are several issues that could occur, such as packet-losses or malfunctioning nodes.
 I will analyse different issues and discuss their repercussions but the model will not be built to withstand them.
 Also, performance will not be an area of focus.

 ## Problem Definitions
-_Here the problems/questions that should be answered or dealt with throughout the project be formulated._

 Below are some definitions that are relevant for formulating the problem.

 ### Privacy
-_What is privacy?
-How will it be handled in the project?_

 Privacy in the sense of communication means that sensitive information between to two parties shouldn't be accessible by a third party.
-In the sense of this project we will regard all communication as sensitive and seek to achieve better privacy by reducing the amount of communication in the network.
+As a starting point of this project, we will regard all communication as sensitive and seek to achieve better privacy by reducing the amount of communication in the network.
+This will intuitively make less communication a more privacy-oriented approach.

-_discuss what privacy gives/its importance_

 ### Over-collection
-_Explain what it means in this setting._

 When an application collects more data than would be required for it to function as intended, it's considered to over-collect.
 For instance, when an application collects data outside it's original scope to use for other purposes or when it collects data that doesn't yield the process more information of the observed state.